mynameissajil-pixel/retail_sales_analysis_sql_project/README.md

 ORDER BY 1;
 ```

-7)Write a SQL query to calculate the average sale for each month.
+7) Write a SQL query to calculate the average sale for each month.
 Find out best selling month in each year:

 ```sql
 SELECT * FROM